-Dish Network is America's #2 satellite broadcaster, but subscriber numbers have been slowly declining since 2011, falling below 13.9m by the end of 2015.
-It is the main rival to local leader DirecTV, now owned by AT&T, with over 20m subscribers.
-The business was founded in 1995 as a subsidiary of Echostar, a manufacturer of set-top boxes.
-It was spun out as an independent company in 2008, although the two groups maintain close links.
-The company has steadily broadened its range of services in recent years, but with mixed results.
-In 2011, Dish Network acquired entertainment rental retailer Blockbuster, which had filed for bankruptcy the previous year.
+Dish is America's #2 satellite broadcaster, but subscriber numbers have been slowly declining since 2011, falling to 8.8m for the main Dish service by the end of 2020 (from highs of over 14m in 2013).
+It is the main rival to local leader DirecTV, but both companies have been badly affected by the shift towards streaming services.
+The business was founded in 1996 as a subsidiary of EchoStar, a manufacturer of set-top boxes which had just launched its first broadcast satellite into orbit.
+It was spun out as a separate entity in 2008, although the two groups maintain common voting control and close trading links, not least in that EchoStar's satellites still deliver Dish services into US homes.
+The company has steadily broadened its range of services in recent years in an attempt to overtake traditional DirecTV, but with limited results.
+In 2011, for example, Dish Network acquired entertainment rental retailer Blockbuster, which had filed for bankruptcy the previous year.
 However it failed to turn that business around and Blockbuster was eventually shut down in 2013.
-Dish launched a satellite broadband service in 2012, and has also accumulated large amounts of wireless spectrum with which it announced plans to launch its own national mobile service.
+Dish launched a satellite broadband service in 2012, and has also accumulated large amounts of wireless spectrum with which it had promised to launch its own national mobile service.
 To that end, Dish made opportunistic attempts in 2013 to interrupt the sale of mobile operator Sprint to Japanese company Softbank, and also to take control of Sprint's broadband subsidiary Clearwire.
 Both bids were rejected.
-At the end of 2014, Dish launched its own internet TV service under the name Sling TV.
-Echostar's founder Charlie Ergen remains chairman & CEO of Dish Network and controlling shareholder.
-Dish Network reported sales of $15.1bn in 2015.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+At the end of 2014, Dish also launched its own lower-priced "over the top" internet streaming service under the name Sling TV.
+This had attracted almost 2.5m users by the end of 2020, mainly at the expense of the main Dish service.
+In 2019, it finally got its own cellular operation with an agreement to acquire Boost Mobile and other prepaid services operated by Sprint, paving the way for that company's acquisition by T-Mobile USA.
+Smaller provider Ting Mobile was acquired in 2020.
+It had around 9.1m mobile subscribers by the end of 2020.
+Echostar's founder Charlie Ergen remains chairman of Dish Network and controlling shareholder with over 70% voting control of both Dish and EchoStar.
+He stepped down as CEO at the end of 2017 in favour of Erik Carlson, formerly COO.
+The addition of Boost Mobile helped group revenues to reach a new high of almost $15.5bn in 2020.
+Net income was $1.8bn.

 Who handles advertising for Dish?
 Find out more from the Adbrands Account Assignments database